ParadauxIO/Conch/README.md

 As of the time of writing this there are no current external libraries used.

-1.  :: Download the latest copy of HiberniaDiscord from the releases page.
+1.  :: Download the latest copy of Conch from the releases page.
-2.  :: Move HiberniaDiscord.jar into your plugins folder
+2.  :: Move conch-platform.jar into your plugins folder
 3.  :: Restart (Do *Not* Reload) your server to generate the necessary configuration files.
 4.  :: Configure the plugin to use your webhook.

-Learn more about creating webhooks  [Here](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhook)
+Learn more about creating webhooks via the docs: https://docs.conch.rocks // TODO update link

 ## Deployment

 in project root:
 `mvn clean install`

 ## Contributings

-HiberniaDiscord is FOSS, if you would like a feature, simply fork the respository, add the requested functionality and open a pull request.
+Conch is FOSS, if you would like a feature, simply fork the respository, add the requested functionality and open a pull request.
 I review them as they come in, and will aid you in merging it ino production in due course.

-## v4.0 Contributors!
+## v1.0 Contributors
 * **Rían Errity**

-Special Thanks to Egg82 and Lucko for their very pretty code which inspired the 4.0.0 rewrite!
+Special Thanks to:
+- egg82 for his support on HiberniaDiscord 2
+- the entire Syscraft Discord

 All those who contribute in any form will be acknowledged.